cyclesys/cycle/README.md

 # cycle
-An in-progress graph-oriented application runtime.
+An in-progress object editor, and plugin framework.